fortythreesam/FourthYearProject/report/report.md

 ### 4.1 Technologies Used

 The student chose to implement the bulk of his project in Python3.
 Pyhton3 has a lot of supporting libraries to aid in complex math, image processing and evolutionary algorithms.
-It's ease of use also allowed for quick prototyping and debugging.
+Its ease of use also allowed for quick prototyping and debugging.
 This project also uses a virtual environment to manage the various libraries and maintain a standard development environment across machines.
 Below is a list of the supporting libraries and a brief description of each one:

 #### 4.1.1 Python Libraries